peaBerberian/wasp-hls/doc/Getting_Started/Creating_a_WaspHlsPlayer.md

 initially loaded quality.
 For more information on this "initialization" step, you can consult [the API documentation page dedicated to it, here](../API/Initialization.md).

+## What if one of my targeted browser don't support WebAssembly?

+For now, the files exposed by the `WaspHlsPlayer` requires the compatibility with WebAssembly.

+Note however that tools exist to convert WebAssembly to JavaScript, the reference as of now being [binaryen](https://github.com/WebAssembly/binaryen)'s `wasm2js` tool.

+With it, you may convert the `WaspHlsPlayer`'s WebAssembly file to JavaScript and provide some bindings yourself (it shouldn't be too hard, though automating it to facilitate migration to new `WaspHlsPlayer` versions might take some more work), to also support environments not compatible with WebAssembly.